guardtime/libksi/doc/tutorial/t2_verifying.md

 with #VER_RES_FAIL, the rule \c chooseABCRule has also failed.

 In our example the rule \c chooseABCRule itself is a composite AND-type rule, which means that its result must be successful for the verification to continue.
-So for a successful result of the \c complexPolicy, both \c chooseABCRule and \c VerifyingFunction10 must verify successfully.
+So for a successful result of our \c complexPolicy, both \c chooseABCRule and \c VerifyingFunction10 must verify successfully.
 If an AND-type rule fails, the whole rule array of which it is part of, fails as well (no further rules are verified).